POLICIES AND PROCEDURES

-Any Market Partner who sponsors another Market Partner into MONAT must perform a bona fide assistance and training function to ensure that their downline Market Partners are properly operating their respective MONAT businesses.
-Market Partners must have ongoing contact and communication with the Market Partners in their Marketing Organisations.
+MONAT recommends that any Market Partner who sponsors another Market Partner into MONAT should perform a bona fide assistance and training function to ensure that his or her downline Market Partners are properly operating their respective MONAT businesses.
+Any Market Partners are strongly encouraged to have ongoing contact and communication with the Market Partners in their Downlines.
 Examples of such contact and communications may include but not be limited to: newsletters, written correspondence, personal meetings, telephone contact, voicemail, electronic mail, and the accompaniment of downline Market Partners to MONAT meetings, training sessions, and other functions.
-Upline Market Partners are also responsible to motivate and train new Market Partners in MONAT product knowledge, effective sales techniques, the MONAT Compensation Plan and compliance with Company Policies and Procedures.
+Upline Market Partners are also encouraged to motivate and train new Market Partners in MONAT product knowledge, effective sales techniques, the MONAT Compensation Plan and compliance with Company Policies and Procedures.
 Communication and the training of downline Market Partners must not, however, violate Section 3.2.

 Market Partners may not provide training or training materials as a profit centre or otherwise on a commercial basis.
 If the Company provides any training to a Market Partner that the Market Partner pays for then the Market Partner may require the Company to refund such cost (less the cost of any subsistence) within 14 days of the training if the Market Partner is not satisfied with the training.

-Market Partners must monitor the Market Partners in their marketing organisations to ensure that downline Market Partners do not make improper product or business claims or engage in any illegal or inappropriate conduct.
+Market Partners are encouraged to monitor the Market Partners in their Downlines to ensure that downline Market Partners do not make improper product or business claims, or engage in any illegal or inappropriate conduct.

 4.2.2 - INCREASED TRAINING RESPONSIBILITIES